alexfernandez/deployment/README.md

 Continuous Deployment for the masses.

 Download the latest version of any GitHub package, run all tests and deploy to the specified directory.
+A deployment server can be started to launched deployments from the internet, which enables its use as a GitHub webhook.
 Can be launched from GitHub webhook or from any other URL.
-Also includes an API to fire deployment from an external source.
+Also includes an API to fire deployments from an external source.

 ## Installation